 Photography in North Korea

 The DPRK has a reputation internationally for being very strict when it comes to taking photos.
-People often wonder if it is even possible to take photos on a tour to North Korea, so what exactly are the limitations on photography in North Korea?
+People often wonder if it is even possible to take photos on a North Korea Tour, so what exactly are the rules on photography in North Korea?

 Professional Photography in North Korea